What is the Pop-up Art Programme?

 The Pop-up Art Programme call for applications was first piloted in the Cultural Spearhead Project.
 From autumn 2024, it is part of the city’s core cultural services.

-Application instructions and application form 2025
+Application instructions and application form 2026

-Sites accepting applications
+Sites accepting applications:

 - Cultural content for the Market Hall’s anniversary